marc-f/adamcod.es/_posts/2013-06-04-deploy-a-basic-lamp-stack-digital-ocean-chef-solo.md

 Next, click the big green 'Create' button to create a new 'Droplet' (the name [Digital Ocean](https://www.digitalocean.com/?refcode=dd312899e4e9) give to a VPS instance).

-Enter a host name for your new Droplet at the top, and select a size the smallest will do for this demo, but feel free to select a larger one, [Digital Ocean](https://www.digitalocean.com/?refcode=dd312899e4e9) charge by the hour, not the month.
+Enter a host name for your new Droplet at the top, and select a size.
+The smallest will do for this demo, but feel free to select a larger one, [Digital Ocean](https://www.digitalocean.com/?refcode=dd312899e4e9) charge by the hour, not the month.

 {% flickr 8935205666 %}